-Benjamin Marthoz is a counsel at the firm and an expert in administrative law and public law.
-He specialises in regulations and litigation relating to complementary administrative reorganisations, restructurings and joint ventures.
-He is also active in the area of commercial and social litigation, and co-heads Stibbe's litigation/dispute resolution practice in Luxembourg.
+Tom Storck guides his clients through complex cases concerning business transactions and corporate law.
+His primary focus is on M&A, reorganisations, restructurings and joint ventures.
+He is also active in the area of commercial and social litigation, and co-heads the litigation/dispute resolution practice at Stibbe Luxembourg.
+Tom also advises on real estate matters.